On P^1-stabilization in unstable motivic homotopy theory: Equivariant geometry of symmetric powers

 \begin{entry}[motivic $G$-spaces] We write $\Spc^G(k)$ for the full subcategory of $\Shv_\Nis^G(\Sm_k)$ consisting of $\aone$-invariant sheaves of spaces \cite[Definition 3.12]{HoyoisEquiv}.
 Abusing notation, we write $\mathrm{L}_{mot}$ for the motivic localization functor in the $G$-equivariant context as well.
 Once again, $\Spc^G(k)$ is a semi-topos \cite[Proposition 3.15]{HoyoisEquiv}. \end{entry}

 \begin{entry}[Quotients] If $X$ is a $G$-quasiprojective $k$-scheme, then a quotient of $X$ by the action of $G$ exists \cite[Expose V, Proposition 1.8]{SGA1} and is known to be a quasiprojective $k$-scheme.
 If $X$ is furthermore assumed normal, then $X/G$ is once again normal by the universal property of categorical quotients.
 The functor of taking the quotient is left adjoint to the functor $\Sch_k \to \Sch^G_k$ sending a quasi-projective $k$-scheme $X$ to $X$ equipped with the trivial $G$-action.
-As such, the quotient construction preserves colimits.
-Likewise, the functor of adding a disjoint base-point is left adjoint to the forgetful functor from pointed schemes to schemes.
-It follows that the functor $X_+ \to (X/G)_+$ is colimit preserving. \end{entry}
+As such, the quotient construction preserves colimits. \end{entry}

-\begin{entry}[Quotients and $\aone$-equivalences] By left Kan extending the functor $X_+ \longrightarrow (X/G)_+$ we obtain $\op{Quot}_{G}: \mathrm{P}(\Sm_k^G) \longrightarrow \mathrm{P}(\Sch_k)$ which induces a functor
+\begin{entry}[Quotients and $\aone$-equivalences] By left Kan extending the functor $X \longrightarrow (X/G)$ we obtain $\op{Quot}_{G}: \mathrm{P}(\Sm_k^G) \longrightarrow \mathrm{P}(\Sch_k)$ which induces a functor